amrezzd/shecanman/README.md

 Commands:

-- `on` - Switch on Shecan.ir DNS configs.
+- `on` - Switch on Shecan DNS configs; keeps a backup of current configs.
-- `off` - Switch off Shecan.ir DNS.
-This will restore previous DNS configs.
+- `off` - Switch off Shecan DNS; This will restore previous DNS configs.
-- `status` - Show current status.
+- `status` - Show current status; Check whether ShecanMan is on.
-- `install` - Install ShecanMan system-wide, so you can use it everywhere.
+- `install` - Install ShecanMan system-wide, so you can call it everywhere.
-- `uninstall` - Uninstall ShecanMan, so that ShecanMan is longer available system-wide.
+- `uninstall` - Uninstall ShecanMan, so that it's longer accessible system-wide.
 - `version` - Show ShecanMan version.
 - `help` - Show help.